influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 ### Requirements

-To configure Kapacitor with Telegraf, the following will be needed:
+To configure Kapacitor with Telegram, the following will be needed:

 * a Telegram bot
 * a Telegram API access token